Medicines for older people

 EMA has also set up a Geriatric Expert Group to advise the Agency and its Committee for Medicinal Products for Human Use (CHMP) on issues related to the elderly and to provide scientific advice to medicine developers.

-EMA develops scientific guidelines to help medicine developers address the specific requirements of older people in their medicine development programmes, including in the design and conduct of clinical trials:
+Scientific guidelines are available to help medicine developers address the specific requirements of older people in their medicine development programmes, including in the design and conduct of clinical trials: